flavienbar/phoenix/README.md

-# Phoenix
+# Phoenix Trading Systems

-Trading systems
+## Introduction

+Phoenix Trading Systems is a comprehensive platform designed for analyzing and backtesting financial trading strategies.
+This README provides an overview of the project structure, dataset information, usage guidelines, and data preparation instructions.

+## Environment Setup

-## To activate this environment, use
+To activate the Phoenix environment, use the following command: `$ conda activate phoenix`

-**$ conda activate phoenix**
+## Reference

+The `config_notebook.yaml` file contains configurations such as the path to the data.

+## Data Processing

-## Data Ingestion
+### Data Ingestion

-- run the notebook to download the zip files from URLs
+Run the notebook to download the zip files from specified URLs.

-## Data Preparation
+### Data Preparation

-- run the notebook to transform the zip files to parquet file
+Run the notebook to transform the zip files into Parquet files for efficient storage and processing.

-## Strategies
+## Dataset Information

+The dataset consists of financial data organized in time intervals.
+Each record includes the following fields:

+- **timestamp**: Timestamp representing the time interval.
+- **open**: Opening price within the time interval.
+- **close**: Closing price within the time interval.
+- **high**: Highest price observed within the time interval.
+- **low**: Lowest price observed within the time interval.
+- **volume**: Volume transacted within the time interval.
+- **price**: Averaged price calculated as the ratio of volume to quote quantity within the time interval.
+- **quoteQty**: Price Volume-weighted average price within the time interval.
+- **transactions_count**: Number of transactions exchanged within the time interval.
+- **max_quoteQty_sum**: Largest transaction exchanged within the time interval.
+- **percentage_of_biggest_transaction**: Percentage of the largest transaction relative to the total quote quantity within the time interval.
+- **zipname**: Integer representing the partition identifier.

-## Backtesting
+## Usage

+The dataset provides valuable insights into financial trading activities within defined time intervals.
+It can be utilized for various analytical purposes, including:

+- Analyzing price trends and patterns over time.
+- Studying trading volume and liquidity within specific intervals.
+- Identifying significant transactions and their impact on the market.
+- Monitoring transaction counts and patterns to detect anomalies.

 Project Organization